Judgments

 Transcripts of hearing arguments

-You can request transcripts of Court of Appeal hearings from the Recording and Transcription Services Team for a fee (civil matters).
+You may request transcripts of Court of Appeal hearings from the Recording and Transcription Services Team for a fee (civil matters).

 In criminal matters, self-represented litigants are entitled to one free copy of the transcript.
 For more information contact Recording and Transcription Services Team on 1800 842 122 or visit Transcripts and recordings.